 - 1 3/4 cups + 2 tbsp (234g) powdered sugar, sifted

 - 1 cup finely chopped toasted pecans (4 ounces)

 In a small saucepan, bring butter, cocoa, and cream to a boil, stirring occasionally.
 Remove from heat; whisk in vanilla and confectioners’ sugar.
 Let stand until warm before using.

-Transfer cake in pan to a wire rack; let cool 15 minutes.
-Pour glaze over cake.
+Transfer cake in pan to a wire rack; let cool for 15 minutes.
+Pour glaze over the cake.
 Sprinkle with pecans and let cool before serving.